-We will use food to: transform our environment, improve health, tackle obesity and reduce health inequalities in the borough.
+Croydon used food to: transform the environment, improve health, tackle obesity and reduce health inequalities in the borough.

-We want children and their families to know how to grow and cook healthy food, and that it’s affordable.
+Croydon wanted children and their families to know how to grow and cook healthy, affordable food.

-Our Flagship status allows us to play a leading role in improving London’s food system, by sharing what we’ve learnt with other areas of the capital.
+Flagship status allowed Croydon to play a leading role in improving London’s food system, by sharing what they learnt with other boroughs.

-- develop food businesses: support innovative ideas for providing healthy food to local communities
+- developing food businesses: supporting innovative ideas for providing healthy food to local communities

-- provide community grants: support innovative ideas for growing and cooking healthy food
+- providing community grants: supporting innovative ideas for growing and cooking healthy food

-- start a child hunger project: work with families with young children at risk of food poverty to access healthy meals and improve parental cooking skills
+- starting a child hunger project: working with families with young children at risk of food poverty to access healthy meals and improve parental cooking skills

-- encourage a whole-school approach to healthy eating: involve pupils, teachers, parents and guardians in growing, from reception onwards
+- encouraging a whole-school approach to healthy eating: involving pupils, teachers, parents and guardians in growing, from reception onwards

-This work complements our ongoing plans to help residents lead longer, healthier lives after being awarded Heart Town status by the British Heart Foundation in 2013.
+This work complemented Croydon's ongoing plans to help residents lead longer, healthier lives after being awarded Heart Town status by the British Heart Foundation in 2013.

 Councillor Louisa Woodley (Croydon’s cabinet member for families, health and social care) said: